Please

 evil days to those who come to the end of the first stage, but its lesson is

-everlasting song, which every hour, all our life through, hoarsely sings to us.
+song, which every hour, all our life through, hoarsely sings to us.
+Truly does

-Truly does Carlyle voice the wisdom of the ages when he says, “The Fraction of
+Carlyle voice the wisdom of the ages when he says, “The Fraction of Life can be

-Life can be increased in value not so much by increasing your numerator as by
+increased in value not so much by increasing your numerator as by lessening

 under thy feet.”